telemaskio/telemaskio/donate.md

 <br/>
 <br/>

-**If you want to learn more about telemask, please refer to:[About Telemask](https://github.com/telemaskio/telemaskio/blob/main/abouttelemask.md)**
+**If you want to learn more about telemask, please refer to: [About Telemask](https://github.com/telemaskio/telemaskio/blob/main/abouttelemask.md)**